noeliarosales/Finite-fields/README.md

 In this project, I implemented the basic operations of **finite fields** and **rings** using **object-oriented programming (OOP)**.

-Let \( p \) be a prime number.
 The project covers the following algebraic structures:

 - Finite fields: `Fp`, where \( p \) is prime
 - Polynomial rings: `Fp[x]`